 • In a large mixing bowl combine the flour, granulated sugar, baking powder, and salt.
 Add in the cold, cubed butter and use your hands or a pastry cutter to cut in the butter until pea sized amounts of butter remain.

 • Create a well in the center of the flour mixture.
 Add the buttermilk, vanilla extract, and egg.
 Use a spatula to gently combine until the dough is thick and sticky.
-Add 1/2 cup chocolate chips, gently folding them in to incorporate.
+Gently stir in the chocolate chips.

-• Place the scones 2-3 inches apart on a baking sheet that’s lined with a silicone mat.
+• Place the scones 2-3 inches apart on a baking sheet that’s lined with a silicone mat or parchment paper.

-• Refrigerate the scones for 20 minutes.
-The last 5 minutes, preheat the oven to 375º F.
+• Freeze the scones for 30 minutes.
+The last 5 minutes, preheat the oven to 400º F.

-• Optional: brush the tops of the scones with buttermilk, heavy cream or an egg wash.
-Add course sugar if desired.
+• Brush the tops of the scones with egg wash (1 large egg + 1 Tbsp water), buttermilk or heavy cream.
+Add coarse sanding sugar if desired.

-• Bake for 19-22 minutes or until the scones are lightly golden.
-Allow the scones to cool slightly, then serve.
+• Bake for 20-26 minutes or until the scones are lightly golden.
+Allow the scones to cool.

 Notes